swiftlang/swift-evolution/proposals/nnnn-structured-concurrency.md

     - It may be **schedulable**, meaning that it’s ready to run and is just waiting for the system to instruct a thread to begin executing it,
     - or it may be **waiting** on some external event before it can become schedulable.
 * A **running** task is currently running on a thread.
     - It will run until it either returns from its initial function (and becomes completed) or reaches a suspension point (and becomes suspended).
-At a suspension point, it may become immediately schedulable if, say, its execution just needs to change actors.
+At a suspension point, it may become immediately schedulable if, say, its execution just needs to change executors.
 * A **completed** task has no more work to do and will never enter any other state.
     - Code can wait for a task to become completed in various ways, most notably by [`await`](nnnn-async-await.md)-ing on it.